 Get A Life, Archer!

-by.
-If someone ever says to me, "Get a life!," I stop and think -- well, I've got one thank
+just whizz by.
+If someone ever says to me, "Get a life!," I stop and think -- well, I've got

 Birth Info:

-- Born 20th August 1956 in Burton General Hospital, Burton-on-Trent, Staffordshire, England.
+- Born in 1956 in Burton General Hospital, Burton-on-Trent, Staffordshire, England.

-- Parents: James Ronald Archer and Barbara Jessie Archer (nee Hardwick).
+- Parents: James Ronald Archer and Barbara Jessie Agnes Archer (nee Hardwick).

 Family Info: